In Search Of Yummy-ness

 Graham Cracker Crust

-• 1 ½ cups graham cracker crumbs 12 full sheets crushed
+• 1 ½ cups graham cracker crumbs, (12 full sheets crushed)

-• 8 tablespoons salted butter melted (4 ounces)
+• 8 tablespoons salted butter, melted (4 ounces)

 Pumpkin Pie Filling

-• 2 cups pumpkin puree or a 15 ounce can
+• 2 cups pumpkin puree, (one 15 ounce can)

-• ½ cup brown sugar or white granulated sugar
+• ½ cup brown sugar, (or white sugar)

 • 1 teaspoon pumpkin spice